 How can I treat my baby’s cradle cap?

-Infantile seborrheic dermatitis and its attending symptoms of newborn skin peeling, flaking, dryness, scaliness is rarely serious and will clear up on its own without the need for treatment.
+Cradle Cap and its attending symptoms of newborn skin peeling, flaking, dryness, scaliness is rarely serious and will clear up on its own without the need for treatment.
 This usually happens between 6-12 months of age.

 But there are steps you can take to ease scaling and potentially stop future scaling.

-Gentle body shampoos and body washes like Dr. Eddie’s Happy Cappy cleanse thoroughly without irritating baby’s delicate skin.
+Gentle body shampoos and body washes for cradle cap like Dr. Eddie’s Happy Cappy cleanse thoroughly without irritating baby’s delicate skin.
 Before rinsing the shampoo off the scalp, loosen the scales by massaging with your fingertips, a wash cloth, or alternatively you can use a small, soft-bristled brush or fine-toothed comb.
 After the scales disappear, the gentle washing process should be repeated every 2-3 days to prevent scales from building up again.